Destination West!

 Picture

 The Wild Horses Monument is a nice day trip destination in central Washington that offers scenic views and hiking trails.
-This monument is also a good place to take a break from the road, especially when traveling long distances on Interstate Highway 90.
-Wild Horses Monument is located across the Columbia River from the town of Vantage and a Highway 90 exit ramp lands right at the front door.
-The Wanapum Recreation Area and Ginkgo Petrified Forest State Park are located next to Vantage too, so there is plenty of great outdoor adventures to experience in this area!
+This monument is also a good place to take a break from the road when traveling long distances on Interstate Highway 90.
+Wild Horses Monument is located across the Columbia River from the town of Vantage and a Highway 90 exit ramp lands at the access point.
+The Wanapum Recreation Area, Burkett Lake and Ginkgo Petrified Forest State Park are located near Vantage, so there is plenty of great outdoor adventures to experience in this area.
+Yakima is nearby and the Highway 12 tourism corridor through the national forests to Mt Rainier begins here.

 0 Comments